Dieng, Davis Share Kentucky-Louisville Connection

-He said he could tell Davis continued to get stronger during the season, and it was evident when they matched up in April during the Final Four.
+He said he could tell Davis continued to get stronger during the season, and it was evident when they matched up in April.

-“They beat us in the Final Four because of him,” Dieng said.
-“He played very well in the Final Four.”
+“They beat us [in the tournament] because of him,” Dieng said.
+“He played very well.”

 Davis said he detected Dieng would be a future NBA player because of how he played against him during that lone college season.
 Dieng protected the rim very well, he said, and has a big body type that can alter shots.

 He said Dieng’s key will be continuing to improve on a daily basis at the next level—something Dieng is taking very seriously through extra post-practice work.

 “He plays very hard, and he’s a good defender,” Davis said.
 “Long, big body.
 That’s what they’re looking for in this league.
 Anybody can get drafted.
 It’s about what you’re doing, how you keep working to get better.”

 A lot has changed since that Kentucky and Louisville matchup two years ago.
 Since then, both Davis and Dieng have become national champions.
 Both became first round NBA draft picks, and now both will be suited up together in the same NBA game.